averastlast/SEI-Project-2-Grindhouse/README.md

 # SEI-Project-2-Grindhouse
 ## Overview

-For project #2, I created a website where users can perform CRUD on alt accounts, axis accounts, and comments.
+For project #2, I created a website with a remote database where users can perform CRUD on alt accounts, axis accounts, and comments.

 I had plans for a better website, but had to scale back due to time and difficulty with the assignment.
+Grindhouse was supposed to be like a blackmarket for gamers looking for accounts to buy or acquiring another gamer's assistance to raise their game account level in some form in exchange for money.
+Each user was going to have a main account called an Axis account, their central hub.
+Each Axis account could offer game boosting services and have one or more Alt accounts connected to it.
+The Alt account displays a single game account that the user has access to.
+Many gamers have multiple alternate accounts nowadays for various different reasons: playing with friends, having a high level account, or only playing a certain way on it are some of them.
+Axis users displays the general Alt account information and can even connect a YouTube highlights video to display.
+The video link has to be an embed link, not a watch link from the URL address bar.
+The Alt accounts could be purchased by other Axis users.
+Finally there was also supposed to be a comments section for each Alt account where Axis users could comment about the specific Alt account.

+This version is the scaled back version though.
+All the schemas have been separated, nothing is nested, no ObjectId used.
+Users can perform CRUD on all three schemas equally.

 **Live Site:** <https://guarded-oasis-67077.herokuapp.com/>